mrcrypster/datachild/articles/clickhouse-feed-regex-data.md

 └───────────────┴───────┘
 ```

-**Note**, that given regular **must match an entire line** from file, even if you plan to capture only a part of it.
-Also, as of version `23.1.2.9` ClickHouse won't allow to specify table columns in the insert statement (`INSERT INTO table(col1, col2, ...)`), so the number of capture groups should be the same the entire number of columns in the target table.
+**Note**, that given regular **must match an entire line** from a file, even if you plan to capture only a part of it.
+Also, as of version `23.1.2.9` ClickHouse won't allow specifying table columns in the insert statement (`INSERT INTO table(col1, col2, ...)`), so the number of capture groups should be the same as the entire number of columns in the target table.

 ## Skipping unmatched lines